tsengwoody/Access8Math/readme.md

 * Press NVDA+alt+e open text file with the built-in editor in File Explore.
 * In virtual menus, submenu can open by enter
 * Implenment MathML menclose tag rule
+* new feature: virtual context menu in File Explorer.
+It can quickly open Access8Math Document to view or edit it(Please read "Access8Math editor and Access8Math Document" section to know detail information)

 ## Access8Math v3.3 Update